KMarshland/hab-predictor/README.md

 }
 ```

-### /guidance
+### /navigation
-This is the core active guidance endpoint.
+This is the core navigation endpoint.
 In the initial version of the API, it will only support optimizing traveling east as fast as possible, but there are plans to let it navigate to a given point.

 **Required Parameters**